 Two-wheeled adventurers have a lot to cheer about in the summer months as Mt.
 Hood becomes the ultimate playground for world-class mountain biking.
 The Timberline to Town Trail offers 5.5 miles of singletrack from Timberline into the village of Government Camp, including lift access to the mountain.
-For epic downhill, head to Timberline Bike Park, which opened in 2019, to check out its new trails, ranging from flowy beginner level to technical, challenging trails with ramps and whoop-de-dos for advanced riders.
+For epic downhill, head to Timberline Bike Park to check out its new trails, ranging from flowy beginner level to technical, challenging trails with ramps and whoop-de-dos for advanced riders.
 Nearby Mt.
 Hood Skibowl has a Freeride Bike Park complete with bridges, berms and jumps for a range of ability levels, and a mountain bike skills park to ease into freestyle biking features.
 Skilled bikers flock to the famed Sandy Ridge Trail System for its challenging natural rock features and big-air jumps or sample the epic Oregon Timber Trail on one of the satisfying Hood Tier segments.

 County: Clackamas County